citp/privacy-policy-historical/b/bu/buz/buzzbuzzhome.com.md

-> *The following text is extracted and transformed from the buzzbuzzhome.com privacy policy that was archived on 2011-11-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111125015405id_/http%3A//www.buzzbuzzhome.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the buzzbuzzhome.com privacy policy that was archived on 2012-10-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121028181846id_/http%3A//www.buzzbuzzhome.com/privacypolicy.aspx) for the most accurate reproduction.*

-# BuzzBuzzHome - New Real Estate Developments Toronto Calgary Vancouver Montreal
+#

 BuzzBuzzHome has created this Privacy Policy in order to demonstrate our firm commitment to your privacy.
 The following discloses our information gathering and dissemination practices for this Web site.